I’ve Finally Found Healthy Eggs!

 And what’s more, upon opening the carton, I could tell on sight that the eggs were different…bigger, bolder…and upon cooking them, I could see the yolks were bolder and darker, not to mention the aroma—they smelled like fresh, healthy eggs—and boy did they taste great!

-Now granted, they’re a little more pricey, running around $6 – $7 a dozen—but at around 50¢ each, and as healthy as they are, I think it’s well worth it!
+Now granted, they’re a little more pricey, running around $5 – $7 a dozen (even at Walmart, which recently started carrying them)—but averaging around 50¢ each, and as healthy as they are, I think it’s well worth it!

-It really does make a difference how the chickens are raised and fed, as to the quality, healthfulness, and nutritious of the eggs!
+It really does make a difference how the chickens are raised and fed, as to the quality, healthfulness, and nutritiousness of the eggs!

 Rand Eastwood